 - Family Medical Leave Act (FMLA) – Imagine this: you are diagnosed with a severe illness and need to take time off of work to treat it, but your employer will not grant you the time off so you face losing your job.
 Terrible, right?
 We think so.
 We use our extensive knowledge in the FMLA and ERISA to fight for our clients.

 - Non-Compete Agreements – When you are hired on at a new company, chances are they are going to require you to sign a non-compete agreement or non-disclosure agreement.
 That’s all good and well, right?
 Wrong.
 Often times, employees want to leave the firm for another opportunity and their employer is coming after them because of the non-compete agreement.
 We help employees make the right decision before they sign.

-If you’re an employee in Connecticut, Manhattan or New York and want to speak with one of our employment attorneys about your unique situation, Contact Mark P. Carey P.C, today.
+What Does an Employment Lawyer Do?
+If you’re an employee in Connecticut, Manhattan or New York and want to speak with one of our employment attorneys about your unique situation, contact Carey & Associates PC at 203-255-4150.
 We believe in educating our clients about their options and letting them decide which path they want to take in their legal journey.
 That’s why we offer free phone consultations to discuss what issues you are facing, what end goal you have in mind and what we can do to help you reach that goal.